cderosia/pga/README.md

 I did this project independently aside from data collection.
 The data I used was gathered by Billy Kilduff in 2021 and is cited below.
 This data set contains data from 2018-2021.

+You can view the raw code via the Rmd file.
+You can view the raw data via the csv file.
+You can view the complete analysis via the html file.

 I answer various questions that I came up with in order to further understand the data.
 At this current point in time, I do not have the necessary machine learning knowledge to model and predict, however I am currently learning those skills and when I feel like I've learned what I need to, I will come back to this project and build simple predictive models for this data.